Professional Dancer

 Is there a dance performance from any recent awards shows (VMAs, Grammys, etc) that you and your fellow dancers consider to be the best of the best?
 Like the one you guys couldn't stop talking about?

-Asked by tabitha88 about 13 years ago
+Asked by tabitha88 over 13 years ago

 no, not that I can recollect.
 Most of the stuff on tv is commerical dance, which is cool, but not what I do.
 I think a lot of choreography is lacking in award shows.